CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 When state is absent
 ^^^^^^^^^^^^^^^^^^^^
 If the task sets the state to absent, then the ``delete_config()`` method is all that is needed.
-This method does not take any arguments, and handles check mode.
+This method does not take any arguments and handles check mode.

 .. code-block:: text